acdh-oeaw/generic-de-web-app/_posts/2016-08-11-part-2-getting-started.md

 ## Pages directory

-This newly created pages directory will contain all our HTML documents.<a name="myfootnote1">1</a> But let’s create another HTML document, store it in the pages directory and add a link in the applications navigation bar.
+This newly created pages directory will contain all our HTML documents.<sup id="a1">[1](#f1)</sup> But let’s create another HTML document, store it in the pages directory and add a link in the applications navigation bar.

 ### show.html